Women's Premier League (cricket): Organisation

-The league structure for the WPL is based on the structure of the IPL.
+The league's structure is based on the structure of the IPL.

-Initially there will be five teams.
-The sides will play against each other in a double round robin format, with the three teams finishing with the most points entering the playoff stages of the competition.
+Initially there are five teams, with sides playing against each other in a double round-robin format, and the three teams finishing with the most points entering the playoff stages of the competition.
 The Board plans to increase the number of matches and franchises in future seasons if the league is a success.

-The first season of the league is taking place from 4 March to 26 March 2023, and featuring 22 matches, all held at Brabourne Stadium and DY Patil Stadium in Mumbai.
-In each match a team may include maximum of five overseas players, one of whom must be from an ICC Associate Nation.

-Tickets for matches are free to women during the first season.
+The first season of the league took place from 4 March to 26 March 2023, and featured 22 matches, all held at Brabourne Stadium and DY Patil Stadium in Mumbai.
+Tickets were made available free to women during the first season.

+The second season of the WPL took place from February 23 to March 17, 2024.
+The tournament maintained its structure with five teams competing in a double round-robin format, followed by playoffs.
+Matches were held at the M. Chinnaswamy Stadium in Bengaluru and the Arun Jaitley Stadium in New Delhi.
+Royal Challengers Bengaluru clinched their first title by defeating Delhi Capitals in the final.
+Ellyse Perry led the season in runs with 347, while Shreyanka Patil topped the wickets chart with 13 dismissals.

 The league's mascot, Shakti, is a tigress wearing a sky blue cricket uniform.

-In the matches, each innings will have two strategic timeout of 5 minutes.
-A new rule has also been introduced for the first time in a T20 league, allowing both sides to review wide and no ball decisions to the 3rd umpire.
-This rule will also be implemented in the IPL from the 2023 season.